igorski/efflux-tracker/README.md

 ROADMAP
 -------

+ * When copy pasting a pattern in the same channels, don't adjust the note's channels indices
+ * Minimize vendor libraries
  * Add pattern jump instructions
  * Migrate to Handlebars 4 (currently v4+ creates a bug where cutting a selection removes cut rows from the list template)
  * Add cut/paste icons for touch screen devices